 ANSWER: To consider the age and knowing when the bad behavior warrants discipline with a spanking, turn to the Old Testament book of Proverbs where wise King Solomon gives us principles to follow in our everyday life.
 He states "A refusal to correct is a refusal to love; love your children by disciplining them" (Proverbs 13:24, HBFV).
 The Bible definitely puts the responsibility on you as the parent.
 As someone who loves their child, you probably know their attitude more than a stranger.
 Allowing the child to have the control with their bad behavior is not showing them love and sometimes spanking is needed.

 Be sure to convey that you love them before the spanking so they will know you are not correcting them in anger but in love.
 This may take a little practice.
-Don't get discouraged.
-You may have to count to 10 before actually performing this act so it will not be in anger.
+Sometimes you may have to count to 10 before giving correction so this act so it will not be in anger.
 Then again, if it is done promptly, as is mentioned in this scripture, you may not need to do the counting.
-It is very important that it is done promptly, as a young child has a very short memory.
+Prompt discipline is important as a young child has a very short memory.
 Also, you may want to say a short prayer to ask God for the wisdom and self-control so that the spanking (discipline) is done in love.

-The Bible is not against spanking as a form of correction so long as it is done in love and in a judicious manner.
+God's word is not against spanking as a form of correction so long as it is done in love and in a judicious manner.
 Whatever you do, NEVER allow the child to go on being continually disrespectful and having the control in all situations.
 Take your child-rearing concerns in prayer to God the Father, our perfect parent.
-Then be patient and do the best you can, always seeking God's advice and the guidance he offers in the Bible.
+Then be patient and do the best you can, always seeking God's advice and the guidance he offers in Scripture.